zishansami102/First-Impression/README.md

 git clone https://github.com/zishansami102/First-Impression
 ```

-Downlad the training dataset and extract it into a new /data directory with all 75 zip files as it is
+Downlad the training dataset and extract it into a new /data directory with all 75 training zip files and 24 validation zip files as it is

 [Download](https://www.cs.toronto.edu/~frossard/vgg16/vgg16_weights.npz) Pretrained Vgg16 model and move it to the root directory